LUKE-MUL8/SynthControllerMozi/README.md

-Sound Synthesis with Arduino and Mozzi Library.
+**Sound Synthesis with Arduino and Mozzi Library.**

 ![play_store_512](https://github.com/user-attachments/assets/43109a78-5093-42fa-8bc2-35925024911d)

-This project demonstrates FM + ASDR sine,saw,square synthesis using the Mozzi library on an Arduino.
+This project demonstrates FM + ASDR sine,saw,square synthesis using the Mozzi library on an ESP32.
 It features real-time Bluetooth control of the modulation index, automatic MIDI note transitions, and smooth frequency modulation for rich, evolving sound.

 Features
 FM synthesis(so far) with carrier and modulator oscillators.